Welcome to the website of Christians For Independence, the group for Christians who support Scottish Independence.

-Our first in-person meeting since the pandemic will take place with a speaker sometime this spring: an announcement will be made as soon as possible.
+Our first in-person meeting since the pandemic will take place with a speaker later this year: an announcement will be made as soon as possible.

 At our last Zoom meeting, on 6th December, we discussed the implications of the UK Supreme Court judgment forbidding a referendum.
 Whatever the way forward is to be now, we will continue to campaign actively this year.
 Our first in-person meeting since the pandemic will be held later in the spring, with a speaker; an announcement will be made soon.